 Extra Virgin Olive Oil

-Extra virgin olive oil is the highest quality and least processed form of olive oil, extracted from olives through mechanical means without heat or chemicals.
-It is the cornerstone of Mediterranean cuisine and contains the most phenolic compounds, antioxidants, and complex flavors.
-This premium oil is primarily used for finishing dishes, dressings, and dipping rather than cooking at high temperatures, as its delicate flavor compounds break down with heat.
-Its production is strictly regulated and standardized internationally, making it a benchmark for culinary excellence.
+Extra virgin olive oil is the highest quality and least processed olive oil, extracted through mechanical means without heat or chemicals.
+It serves as a cornerstone of Mediterranean cuisine and modern gastronomy, prized for its complex flavor profiles and antioxidant-rich composition.
+This category of olive oil is essential for finishing dishes, dressings, and dipping rather than high-heat cooking, as its delicate compounds break down at high temperatures.

 Flavor Profile